How To Dress For An Interview

 5 signs you need to watch out for toxic environments;

 Micromanagement is something that has been given a lot of attention in recent years but it has to be said that it is not always bad.
-But like the old adage goes, too much of anything is bad for you.
+But as the old adage goes, too much of anything is bad for you.

 If you are constantly monitoring your staff and telling them what to do, not only is it likely to come across as overbearing and cumbersome, you will actually drastically reduce your productivity.

 People get sick, life happens.
 But when your staff starts to call in sick excessively, it can be a sign of a toxic environment.
 Your staff is either being overworked and their health is being run down or they are looking to avoid the environment that is causing them stress.

 In today’s environment, we as workers expect flexibility.
 That could mean working from home or it could mean changing around hours.
 Life is rather complicated at the moment and we expect our employers to adapt with us to that.
 Those that do not adapt will haemorrhage their staff to their competitors who will accommodate staff needs.